 PONT DES ARTS

 The famous Pont des Arts, or more well-known as the “Love Lock Bridge” is still, even without the locks today, one of the most beautiful bridges in the city.
 The bridge crosses from the Institut de France to the Musée du Louvre, both sites worth visiting on their own in addition to the view of these sites from the bridge.

 The Passerele Léopold transports you from the Musée d’Orsay to the Tuleries Gardens, in more ways than one.
 What makes this bridge so unique is that it has two layers, and you can walk either below, under others, or above, as a normal bridge.
 Walking across the lower part of the bridge brings you closer to the Seine for a unique stroll in Paris.

 Pont Neuf, ironically the oldest bridge in Paris, has a long history.
-Plans for the bridge began in 1550 by Henri II, but was not completed until 1606 to be inaugurated by Henri IV (whose statute stands on the bridge today).
+Plans for the bridge began in 1550 by Henri II but was not completed until 1606 to be inaugurated by Henri IV (whose statue stands on the bridge today).
 This bridge was once an additional housing location for Parisians.
-It was also a spot for the bourgeoise to stroll across the bridge and be seen.
+It was also a spot for the bourgeoisie to stroll across the bridge and be seen.
 Nowadays, the bridge is freed of the houses and allows viewers a clear view of the city, down the Seine in both directions.